rbk1988/Quora-Insincere-Question-Classification/README.md

 For furthur details on problem statement and dataset, refer the link:-https://www.kaggle.com/c/quora-insincere-questions-classification

+**Why Deep Learning?**

+a)Deep learning is inspired from our human brain's neuronal structure.
+Human brain consists of billions of neurons interconnecte to each other.
+Each neuron receives the signal, processes the signa and pass it on to the other neurons.
+The same concept is applied here in Deep Learning.

+b)Neural Networks are capable of learning any non linear function of weights to map the input to output.
+Thats why, Neural Networks are called as _**Universal Function Approximators**_.

+**Why LSTM?**

+a) The problem with Neural Network is quick generalization and prediction is made by different combinations of inputs.
+This is a problem when the prediction has to made by capturing the sequential information from the input rather than trying out different combinations of the input.

+b) Here comes RNN.
+But, RNN's suffer from the vanishing gradient due to which it cannot learn the long term dependencies.
+Thats why we go with LSTMs.

+c) __Long Short Term Memory models__ can capture the long range dependencies which is a shortcome of Recurrent Neural Network.

 _**Objective**_:-

 To build a model that classifies the given question as sincere or not using deep learning.